onesy-me/onesy/docs/public/assets/md/library/style/use/css.md

 - Method to add all classes as properties, and their css properties as object property values
 - Provide CSS folders, and file details.
 - Provide HTML file paths, and where to insert generated css.
-- And on `amaui-style` command call, it will using its options, find all files in which `css` method is used, and it will generate all css based on it.
+- And on `onesy-style` command call, it will using its options, find all files in which `css` method is used, and it will generate all css based on it.

 ### Options